Square footage gets you close. Moisture load makes the final decision.

 What Size Dehumidifier Covers 1000 Square Feet?

-Most homeowners land in the 35–40 pint range.
+Most homeowners end up in the 35–40 pint range.

-If you haven’t measured your humidity yet, measure the humidity in your house.
+If you have not checked your humidity yet, start by measuring humidity in your home.

 Moisture Load Reminder